alainwolf/roll.urown.net/server/nginx/source-install.rst

     $ dpkg-buildpackage -rfakeroot -uc -b
     $ cd ..

-This is the rigth time to get a nice cup of coffee.
+This is the rigth time to  have a break, as it will take a while.

 Package Installation